Routes

 NOTE

-This feature is useful when the application requires pre-page data, custom data injection or framework migration (e.g. Next.js)
+This feature is very useful when applications require pre-rendered data, custom data injection, or framework migration (e.g., Next.js).

 src/routes/layout.tsx